$250 million offshore wind monopile factory to open in Paulsboro

-PAULSBORO — A company that makes 5-million-pound offshore wind monopiles to hold rotary blades high in the air will move to the Paulsboro Marine Terminal in January, ultimately providing more than 500 good-paying union jobs, officials announced Tuesday.
+PAULSBORO — A company that makes 5 million-pound offshore wind monopiles to hold rotary blades high in the air will move to the Paulsboro Marine Terminal in January, providing more than 500 union jobs, officials said Tuesday.

-"We are unveiling a $250 million investment ... led by Ørsted and EEW," said Gov. Phil Murphy as he stood in high winds on the shore of the Delaware River for the press conference.
-He called it the largest investment in offshore wind in the U.S.

-"This will be a state-of-the-art factory tuning out steel components, not just for offshore wind farms off our coast, but nationwide," Murphy said of the Gloucester County facility.
+"We are unveiling a $250 million investment ... led by Ørsted and EEW," Gov. Phil Murphy said as he stood in high winds on the shore of the Delaware River for the news conference.
+He called it the largest investment in offshore wind in the United States.
+"This will be a state-of-the-art factory turning out steel components, not just for offshore wind farms off our coast but nationwide," Murphy said.

 Ørsted is a Danish company that won the state’s first offshore wind solicitation in 2019 to build an 1,100-megawatt wind farm called Ocean Wind on a lease area about 15 miles southeast of Atlantic City.
 It won in part by promising economic development for the state.